-- Increase the number of in-school fishing/environmental classes in the Metro-East area.
-Encourage those students to bring their parents to actual fishing training that is available at the Urban Fishing Clinic Sites or to attend Family Fishing Events held at state and local parks. - Promote attendance at the regular Urban Fishing Summer Clinics.
+- 1) Increase the number of in-school fishing/environmental classes at schools in the metro-east area.
+Encourage those students to bring their parents to actual fishing clinics that are available or to attend Family Fishing Events held at state and local parks. - 2) Promote attendance at the regular Urban Fishing summer clinics.
 Encourage advanced reservations and informing youth groups about the free fishing clinics.
-Continue to involve the media to inform the public about the availability of the free fishing clinics in their area. - 3.
-Offer Library Access to fishing sites at training opportunities for their youthful patrons during their summer reading programs. - 4.
-Build upon past experience and successes to promote attendance at the Urban Fishing Programs.
-Continue to perfect these quality programs that help instill a respect for the conservation of our natural resources and introduce sport fishing to our [30]
+Continue to involve the media to inform the public about the availability of the free fishing clinics in their area. - 3) Offer library access to fishing sites for their youthful patrons during their summer reading programs.
+Continue to promote the access to fishing at sites. - 4) Build upon past experience and successes to promote attendance at the Urban Fishing Programs.
+Continue to perfect these quality programs that help instill a respect for the conservation of our natural resources and introduce sport fishing to our youth. - 5) We have now expanded the Conservation World area at the Du Quoin State fair by adding a fishing pond for the youth to fish at during the fair.
+It was a huge success the last three years.
+In the coming years, we would like to continue expanding Urban Fishing involvement at this event.

-youth.

-- 5. We have now expanded the Conservation World area at the Du Quoin State Fair by adding a youth fishing pond to fish at during the fair.
-It was a huge success last year and we plan to add more fishing days next year. - 6.
-Put signage at each of the summer clinic sites to try to help the attendance at the summer clinic sites in Southern Illinois.
-Also, continue to promote the summer fishing program by radio, TV, and newspaper.
+6) Put signage at each of the CER sites to try to help the attendance at the summer clinic sites in Southern Illinois.
+Also, continue to promote the summer fishing program by radio, use that money to expand the little pond at Pere Marquette State Park.
+Once completed, it will be used for Urban Fishing Programs year round and act as an important interactive and educational focal point for the Two Rivers Family Fishing Fair.